-The absence of throat constriction is sometimes called an “open throat” but you don’t have to do anything to get your throat open – no excessive yawning or the like.
+By the way, the absence of throat constriction is sometimes called an “open throat” but you don’t have to do anything to get your throat open – no excessive yawning or the like.
 Your throat is naturally open and free of constriction when the arytenoid and crico-thyroid muscle systems are functioning well.
-Functional freedom is always the goal.